bracesoftware/DETUtils-Old/d_commands.md

 ### Notes

 ***Backwards compatibility***
 - d_commands also have backwards compatibility, incase you are upgrading from iZCMD/ZCMD, the ``CMD:`` keyword will still work as nothing changed.
-But, we still recommend creating your future commands using ``command`` and ``alias`` keywords.
+But, I still recommend creating your future commands using ``command`` and ``alias`` keywords.

 ***Compatibility mode***
 - d_commands have compatibility mode!
 Enable it using: